 If you've started shopping for a new Motability Scheme car and want to know which new models could be joining the scheme soon, you're not alone.
 It's natural to want to know about the latest vehicles to make sure you don't miss out.
 In 2023, we saw dozens of great new cars added to the Motability Scheme car list for the first time, and there's many more new electric and hybrid vehicles, affordable automatic cars and spacious and practical seven-seat SUV models ready to join them in 2024.

-Find out which cars we think will be joining the Motability Scheme by reading our 2024 new vehicle roundup, including cars from manufacturers who have temporarily paused their participation in the supply part of the scheme (like Abarth, smart and Volvo), who should re-join as soon as their delivery times get back to normal.
+Find out which cars we think will be joining the Motability Scheme by reading our 2024 new vehicle roundup, including cars from manufacturers who have temporarily paused their participation in the supply part of the scheme (like Abarth, smart and Mercedes-Benz), who should re-join as soon as their delivery times get back to normal.

 Fiat’s performance division, Abarth, is launching its own electric hatch based on the Fiat 500e.
 The electric powertrain in the new Abarth 500e will produce 152bhp (36bhp more than the standard Fiat 500e), which Abarth say will give it a 0–62mph time of around seven seconds.